2020 Games in Tokyo postponed

 The British Equestrian Federation (BEF) and British Dressage welcome the announcement by the International Olympic Committee and International Paralympic Committee that the Tokyo 2020 Organising Committee has decided that the upcoming Olympic and Paralympic Games will be postponed.

 The Games will now be held in 2021 due to the global impact of the COVID-19 (coronavirus) pandemic.
+The Olympics will now run 23 July - 8 August followed by the Paralympics over 24 August to 5 September 2021.
+[Dates added 01.04.20]

 In the statement, Chief Executive of the British Olympic Association, Andy Anson, said: “It is with profound sadness that we accept the postponement, but in all consciousness it is the only decision we can support, in light of the devastating impact COVID‐19 is having on our nation, our communities and our families.